Josephinum Medical History Museum in Vienna

 The Josephinum, Medical History Museum Vienna

-The Josephinum in Vienna is a renowned medical history museum that houses the collections of the Medical University of Vienna.
-Established in 1785 under Emperor Joseph II, the museum is celebrated for its one of the world's largest anatomical wax models collection, which were crafted between 1784 and 1788 by Florence masters including renowned Clemente Susini.
+The Josephinum in Vienna is a renowned medical history museum situated in the historical building of the Medical-Surgical Joseph's Academy established in 1785 (according to other sources in 1784) under Joseph II, Holy Roman Emperor.
+Today, the museum houses the collections of the Medical University of Vienna, celebrated for its one of the world's largest anatomical wax models collection, which were crafted between 1784 and 1786 by Florence masters including renowned Clemente Susini.
 These models provide detailed insights into human anatomy and have been pivotal in medical education.
 After comprehensive renovations, the Josephinum reopened its doors in September 2022, offering visitors a blend of historical artifacts and modern exhibitions that chronicle over 650 years of medical history.

 Why is it worth to visit?

 The Academy was specifically designed for the education and training of military doctors and surgeons for the Austrian army in the latest science and practice level.
 Battlefield surgery has always been the focus of monarchs, and for the ambitious and educated reformer-emperor this field of medicine was the most important, providing a reliable rear support for his troops.
 Anatomy, the most important of the medical sciences for surgical practice, received a gift of unheard-of generosity from the emperor.
-In 1781, Joseph II ordered a total of 1,192 anatomical models made of color wax as a didactic core for the future lessons.
-Today this unique anatomical wax collection is the world's second largest one, only slightly behind the Florence museum La Specola, located in the heart of the region where this amazing craftsmanship on the edge of art originated.
+In 1781, Joseph II commissioned 1,192 anatomical models made of color wax as a didactic core for the future lessons of the future military surgeons.
+The order crafted between 1784 and 1786 by Florence masters, and today this unique anatomical wax collection is the world's second largest one, only slightly behind the Florence museum La Specola.

 The 'Instrumentarium chirurgicum militare Austriacum', by Giovanni Brambilla, Vienna, 1782